 A Final Tip - What is the Best Way to Learn a Language?

 Don't let yourself be demotivated or dissuaded by common sayings or misconceptions.
+Think more about the benefits of learning a language.

 Don't have the money to move abroad?
 Try creating a friendly learning environment wherever you are.
 Can't find a native speaker to practice with?
 Try speaking to peers who are going through the same challenge.